MIDA-group/CytoBrowser/README.md

 #Enjoy! =)
 </pre>

+### Branches
+Current list of branches:
+* master - Main stable branch, official releases
+* devel - Main development branch, less stable but more up-to-date
+* devel/multi-image - Work in progress to support multiple layers of images (for correlative multimodal analysis)
+* devel/multi-image-autoload-hack - Small add-on to hide images with suffix '_FL', and autoload them together with corresp. non-hidden images

+### Issues
+We aim to support all modern browsers.
+Since development mostly utilizes the [Chrome](https://www.google.com/chrome/) browser, that one can be expected to give the least troublesome usage experience.
+Please don't be shy to report [issues](https://github.com/MIDA-group/CytoBrowser/issues) you experience.

 ### Citing
 If you find the CytoBrowser software useful in your research, please consider citing the following article: